-The recent European news is music to the ears of these diabetic drug manufactures who had more than $9 billion in global sales last year.
+The recent European news is music to the ears of these diabetic drug manufacturers who had more than $9 billion in global sales last year.
 Januvia and Janumet, also manufactured by Merck, together earned $5.7 billion.

 How, Then, Do We Explain the Byetta/Januvia Lawsuits?

 This is one study that goes the other way.
-But it flies in the face of all of the next evidence suggesting that these drugs can cause pancreatic cancer.
+But it flies in the face of all the next evidence suggesting that these drugs can cause pancreatic cancer.
 Keep in mind that these were very small trials.
-The FDA is certainly not buying into and and they are reserving judgment.
+The FDA is certainly not buying into it and they are reserving judgment.

 I think this is the history of many mass tort claims: